Vocova

 What is the best free transcription tool for Bilibili?

 Use Transcribe Bilibili.
 Many generic transcription tools are built around file upload or YouTube-style workflows and do not handle Bilibili links cleanly — they choke on BV...
 IDs, b23.tv short links, or m.bilibili mobile URLs.
 A Bilibili-specific flow is better when you want a transcript, subtitles, or an English translation from a public Bilibili video.
-For the full step-by-step (including how to handle UP主 names, fandom terms, and Mandarin-English code-switching), see how to transcribe Bilibili videos.
+For the full step-by-step (including UP主 names, fandom terms, and Mandarin-English code-switching), see how to transcribe Bilibili videos.

 Are free transcription tools accurate enough for professional work?